stackbit/jamstackthemes/content/theme/nextjs-simple-blog.md

   A simple NextJS blog powered by Lyket to support like, clap and like/dislike buttons!
 stale: false
+disabled: true
+disabled_reason: github repo links to a a nested folder
 ---

 # A simple starter blog for NextJS with feedback buttons